OSInside/kiwi/doc/source/working_with_kiwi/shell_scripts.rst

 Image Customization via the ``images.sh`` Shell Script
 ------------------------------------------------------

-The KIWI image description allows to have an optional :file:`images.sh` bash script in place.
+The {kiwi} image description allows to have an optional :file:`images.sh` bash script in place.
 It can be used for changes appropriate for certain images/image types on a case-by-case basis (since it runs at beginning of :ref:`create step <create-step>`).